akhil1010/PESU-cysec-rnd/myweeman/README.md

 Run server:
 -----------

-* Set the website to clone
+* Set the website to clone:
 	 weeman>> set url http://www.facebook.com

-* Set the url where you want to redirect the victim after they give username and password, example for facebook weeman>> set action_url http://www.facebook.com
+* Set the url where you want to redirect the victim after they give username and password, example for facebook:
+	 weeman>> set action_url http://www.facebook.com

-* Set the port Weeman server will listen weeman>> set port port_no (ex: 8080)
+* Set the port Weeman server will listen:
+	 weeman>> set port port_no (ex: 8080)

-* Start the server
+* Start the server:
 	 weeman>> run